 Moldova's Dairy Industry Overview

 Moldova's dairy sector plays a crucial role in the country's agricultural economy, contributing significantly to economic health.
-Over recent years, the industry has demonstrated notable progress in both production and processing.
+The industry has shown notable progress in both production and processing over recent years.

 Milk Production and Dairy Cattle